cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   see also {{validity-checking}}).
 These generic decoders are universally useful.
-An application may still need to do perform its own duplicate checking based on application rules (for instance if the application equates integers and floating point values in map key positions for specific maps).
+An application may still need to do perform its own duplicate checking based on application rules (for instance if the application equates integers and floating-point values in map key positions for specific maps).
 * Pass all map entries to the application, including ones with duplicate keys.
 This requires the application to handle (check